-We’re campaigning to improve the diagnosis and care of people diagnosed with Lynch syndrome – a genetic condition that can increase the lifetime risk of bowel cancer to up to 80%.
+We’re campaigning to improve the diagnosis and care of people with Lynch syndrome, a genetic condition that can increase the lifetime risk of bowel cancer to up to 80%.
 Lynch syndrome is estimated to cause over 1,200 cases of bowel cancer in the UK every year, many of them under the age of 50.

 What are we campaigning for?

 - All bowel cancer patients to be tested for Lynch syndrome, at diagnosis, in line with clinical guidance.
-Health bodies must work together to ensure hospitals have the funding and staff resources to carry out this test.
+Health bodies must work together to ensure hospitals have the funding and staff to carry out testing.

 - A national screening and surveillance programme delivered through the Bowel Cancer Screening Programme to reduce the vast variation in access, quality and timeliness of regular colonoscopy.
 This will help to improve the experience and outcomes for people with Lynch syndrome, regardless of where they live.

 - A national registry of people with Lynch syndrome.
 This will increase our understanding of the condition and highlight regional differences in treatment and care.

 - Freedom of Information (FOI) request.
 In January 2018 we carried out an FOI request to find out if hospitals across the UK are testing all bowel cancer patients for features of Lynch syndrome at the time of diagnosis.
 We found only 17% of hospitals in the UK are testing all bowel cancer patients at diagnosis.
 Read our full report here.